Dollar ends week lower after Yellen comments have muted impact

 "It's still a U.S.-dollar-long environment," said Camilla Sutton, chief currency strategist at Scotiabank in Toronto.

-The euro was last up slightly against the dollar at $1.08910.
-The dollar was last down slightly against the yen at 119.150 yen.
-The dollar was last down 0.12 percent against the franc at 0.96180 franc.
+The euro was last up slightly against the dollar at $1.08910 EUR=EBS.
+The dollar was last down slightly against the yen at 119.150 yen JPY=EBS.
+The dollar was last down 0.12 percent against the franc at 0.96180 franc CHF=EBS.

 (Reporting by Sam Forgione; Editing by James Dalgleish and Diane Craft)